iamlennym/zpaDocker/README.md

             local_zscaler_zpa      latest    3decee17090f   5 hours ago   277MB
             ```

+* Copy the provisioning key for the app connector as per https://help.zscaler.com/zpa/about-connectorprovisioningwizard#choosekey.
+* Store the provisioning key for the app connector in the file called `provision_key`.

 * Spin-up the ZPA connector inside a docker container.
     - Execute the following command: